JarlJansen123/WARP-2IC80/README.md

 # LabOnOffensiveSecurity

-Group project Lab on Offensive Security
+Group project Lab on Offensive Computer Security

 To run the project